redbridge/icinga-guacamole/guacamole/README.md

-# Icinga Director ImportSource for Guacamole
+# Icinga Director ImportSource for Apache Guacamole

+## Why?

+The built-in REST API ImportSource does not currently support POST requests without the body being automatically encoded into JSON.
+Furthermore, the Guacamole API requires an authentication token to be retrieved before other operations can be performed which is also unsupported.

+## Tested with
+- Icinga Web 2 2.11.1
+- Director 1.8.1
+- Guacamole 1.4.0

 ## Installation